Virginia Water (lake)

-Virginia Water Lake lies on the southern edge of Windsor Great Park, in the borough of Runnymede in Surrey and the civil parishes of Old Windsor and Sunningdale in Berkshire, in England.
+Virginia Water lies on the southern edge of Windsor Great Park, in the borough of Runnymede in Surrey and the civil parishes of Old Windsor and Sunningdale in Berkshire, in England.
 It is a man-made lake taking its name from a natural body of water of the same name.
 There is a village of Virginia Water which stretches out to the east of the lake.
 The grounds of the lake, nearby Fort Belvedere, and the Clockcase are all Grade I listed on the Register of Historic Parks and Gardens.

 History

 Virginia Water Lake was originally little more than a stream, which existed from at least the 17th century and may well be named after Elizabeth I, the Virgin Queen, although this is not certain.
 The lake itself was begun in 1746 by William, Duke of Cumberland who was then Ranger of the Park.
 His own regiment, the 23rd Regiment of Foot, undertook the construction.
-The original lake was much smaller than the current form, and was destroyed in a flood in 1768.
-In 1780 Paul and Thomas Sandby began construction of a much larger lake at the site, and went on to add an artificial waterfall, Meadow Pond and Obelisk Pond.